VictorBenoiston/legal_interoperability_IDS_ontology/README.md

 <!-- ![Static Badge](https://img.shields.io/badge/version-1.1-green?style=flat) -->

 This repository contais the complete documentation of the proposed ontology.
-As an ongoing work, this ontology is one of the efforts towards the representation of a framework to foster the legal interoperability within IDS.
+As an ongoing work, this ontology is one of the efforts towards the representation of a framework to foster the legal interoperability within International Data Spaces (IDS).
+The Legal Interoperability Ontology for International Data Spaces (LegIOn-IDS) provides a domain description, and formalizes knowledge regarding the legal nuances envolved in a contract, based on the IDS architecture.
+It follows the fair principles, and reuses several top-level and domain ontologies.
 We also provide an archive repository with all available work (systematic literature review, position papers, etc.).